As of November 30, 2018, the US Treasury claims that there is 261,498,926 oz of gold bullion in official US Gold reserves.

 Donald Trump in 2016 regarding US Gold Reserves

-None of these aforementioned facts and points, change the truth that 22k US Mint American Gold Eagle Coins remain the top choice of gold bullion coin buyers in the USA and around the world (based on government mint sales data).
+None of the facts and points above, change the truth that 22k US Mint American Gold Eagle Coins remain the top choice of gold bullion coin buyers in the USA and around the world (based on government mint sales data).

-US Gold Reserves being used in US Gold Bullion Coin Program
+US Gold Reserves used in US Gold Bullion Coin Program

 The US government guarantees American Gold Eagles contain the stated amount of actual gold weight in troy ounces in each gold coin.